abakisita/camera_calibration/README.md

-# Calibrate camera with arUco markers using oopencv and python.
+# Calibrate camera with arUco markers using opencv and python.
 (Code developed and tested on opencv 3.3.1)